 It was another shocking and thrilling come-from-behind victory, not to mention another Fight Of The Year, but this time it was Graziano saving a huge win from the fire.
 Fortune had once again smiled on “The Rock,” the new middleweight champion of the world.
 Bleeding and exhausted he then uttered what would become his immortal tagline: “Hey, mum, your bad boy done good.
 Somebody up there likes me.”

-A third and final Zale vs Graziano clash took place the following year in Newark, New Jersey, and while it too was a terrific war, with Zale winning by a clean and decisive third round knockout, all agreed it did not quite equal the first two torrid battles for excitement and action.
-However, of the three legendary clashes, it was the only one to be filmed.
-Tragically, we have no footage at all of the first great war, and of the second we have only some poor quality film shot from the stands which omits the fight’s conclusion.
-And so we must rely on the written testaments from the sportwriters of the day, who unanimously hailed the first two Zale vs Graziano battles as among the most action-packed and exciting in all of boxing history. — Robert Portis
+A third and final Zale vs Graziano clash took place the following year in Newark, New Jersey, and while it too was a terrific war, with Zale winning by a clean and decisive third round knockout, all agreed it did not equal the first two torrid battles for sheer excitement.
+However, of the three legendary clashes in this all-time great rivalry, it was the only one to be filmed.
+Tragically, we have no footage of the first great war, and of the second we have only some poor quality film shot from the stands which omits the fight’s conclusion.
+And so we must rely on the written testaments from the sportwriters of the day, who unanimously hailed the first two Zale vs Graziano battles as among the most action-packed and exciting in all of boxing history.